-Students are required to and expected to make up assignments, assessments, and projects missed when absent.
+Students are required and expected to make up assignments, assessments, and projects missed when absent.
 Students have a number of days equal to the number of days absent to complete the missed assignment, assessments, and/or projects.
-If a student has been absent for an extended period, he/she should request the assistance of his/her teacher in creating a schedule to complete the missed work.
+If a student has been absent for an extended period, the student should request the assistance of their teacher in creating a schedule to complete the missed work.
+For absences that are pre-approved by the administration, students are required to have any outstanding assignments completed upon return.